mrdaemon/exosphere/docs/source/faq.rst

 I really like the dashboard.
 Can I still use it if my systems are unsupported?
 ------------------------------------------------------------------------------

-Yes, as long as it the remote system is a Unix-like operating system.
+Yes, as long as the remote system is a Unix-like operating system.

 In this case, if your remote operating system is not supported, Exosphere will allow you to use the dashboard and online checks (ping command, etc) just fine.